-My name is Jenna Jordan, and for the past two years I have been studying data management & information science at the University of Illinois at Urbana-Champaign.
-I will be graduating with my MS/LIS (Master of Science in Library and Information Science) in May 2020, and am currently searching for employment opportunities as a data librarian.
+My name is Jenna Jordan, and I’m a data librarian/steward/engineer (I wear a few hats!).
+I studied data management & information science at the University of Illinois at Urbana-Champaign, and I graduated with my MS/LIS (Master of Science in Library and Information Science) in May 2020.

-On this website, you can find information about my classes for each semester (Fall 2018, Spring 2019, Summer 2019, Fall 2019, Spring 2020), blog posts about various topics that I’m interested in (such as the nature of unique identifiers or the role of librarians in promoting data privacy), and learn about some of the projects that I have worked on.
-I am interested primarily in the political science domain, so my projects have focused primarily on improving data resources for researchers in peace/conflict studies.
-I have had the great fortune of finding the perfect place to practice my data librarian skills within the political science field at the Cline Center for Advanced Social Research, where I have worked for the past 3 semesters as a Graduate Research Assistant.
+On this website, you can find information about the classes I took each semester of my degree (Fall 2018, Spring 2019, Summer 2019, Fall 2019, Spring 2020), blog posts about various topics that I’m interested in (such as the nature of unique identifiers), and learn about some of the projects that I have worked on.
+I am interested primarily in the political science domain, and my projects have focused on improving data resources for researchers in peace/conflict studies (such as the Correlates of War).
+I had the great fortune of finding the perfect place to practice my data librarian skills within the political science field at the Cline Center for Advanced Social Research, where I worked for 3 semesters as a Graduate Research Assistant.
 For more about my employment history, please add me on LinkedIn or take a peek at my resume.

 More about me